jameswpierce/jamespierce.dev/posts/creating-a-blog-with-vuepress.md

 In this post, I am going to illustrate how to use Vuepress to quickly stand up a blog.

+I recommend you follow along with the post to set up your own version of a VuePress blog.
+The codebase is available under the MIT license here [https://github.com/jameswpierce/vuepress-blog-demo](https://github.com/jameswpierce/vuepress-blog-demo).

 ## Initialize project

 ```bash